Lee Harland: Club career

 In February 1995, Harland was transferred from Halifax to Castleford Tigers in exchange for Martin Ketteridge.

-Representative honours
+International honours

 Harland won caps Great Britain under-21's against New Zealand and France.

 Harland won two caps for England while at Castleford Tigers in 1999 against France.

 Harland won caps for Yorkshire while at Castleford Tigers as a substitute in the 18-22 defeat by Lancashire at Wigan Warriors' stadium on 14 June 2002, and at in the 56-6 victory over Lancashire at Bradford Bulls' stadium on 2 July 2003.